benresonance-star/Task-Checker/specification.md

 > **Core Architecture**:
 > - Use Zustand for state management with real-time Firebase Firestore integration.
 > - Implement **React Router** for navigation persistence (Deep linking to /master/:id or /project/:id/instance/:id?task=:id).
+> - **Smart Persistence**: Implement logic to automatically restore the user's last viewed project and instance if navigating to generic routes or refreshing.
 > - Implement a Master-Instance model where a Master Template (versioned) syncs its structure to multiple Project Instances while preserving user progress.
 > - Use Firebase Auth for RBAC (Admin vs Project Team).
 > - Use Firebase Storage for task-level file attachments and project documents.